mahaveergurjar/Minor-Project/README.md

 1. Enter a YouTube video URL in the frontend UI.
 2. The Flask backend downloads the audio and processes the text.
 3. The summarized text is displayed on the frontend.
+4. Select your preferred language from the dropdown to view the summary in that language.

 ---